Who can write?

 - Proposing an idea to the editorial staff for consideration and assignment, or

-- Become a trained volunteer citizen reporter and owning a topic of interest for regular publishing.
+- Become a trained volunteer writer and owning a topic of interest for regular publishing.

 For articles, word count should be no more than 500 words.
 Online, less is more and pictures captivate.
 Stories longer than 500 words need to be broken up into a series to be published at another time.
 Copy content should be written in a Word document unless otherwise specified or requested.
 Wyoming/KentwoodNOW will accept non-word processed material upon request.
 Content material is welcomed from all ages, races and demographics living in the cities of Wyoming and Kentwood.

-All citizen reporters for Wyoming/KentwoodNOW receive a by-line, bio and photo with their submission.
+All writers for Wyoming/KentwoodNOW receive a by-line, bio and photo with their submission.
 Contributors who prove to be responsible and consistent will be granted access to publish directly to the website but not without prior staff approval.

 The deadline for submitted material is two weeks before post date unless otherwise noted.